How to Master Adhesive Selection for Industrial Applications

 Cyanoacrylates and Solvent Cements

-B2001 Ethyl Cyanoacrylate serves as a high-speed 15-second solution for bonding EPDM and natural rubber components.
-The rapid polymerisation creates a bond that often exceeds the tear strength of the rubber itself for industrial applications.
+B200 Ethyl Cyanoacrylate is a high-speed, 15-second solution for bonding EPDM and natural rubber components.
+The rapid polymerisation creates a bond that often exceeds the rubber’s tear strength for industrial applications.

-WC105 Water Clear Solvent Cement creates molecular welds in plastics like acrylic and polycarbonate.
+WC102 Water Thin Solvent Cement creates molecular welds in plastics like acrylic and polycarbonate.
 This process fuses the two surfaces into a single piece of material for maximum durability.

 The low-viscosity 1.2 cps formulation allows for capillary action in tight joints.
 This ensures the adhesive penetrates gaps as small as 0.05mm for a complete seal.